 [Flight Review] American 787 Dreamliner Business Class

-Last month, I finally flew the American 787 Dreamliner in Business Class from Chicago to Dallas.
-Granted, it wasn’t a long haul flight which the Dreamliner was built for, but I felt I was able to come to one conclusion; the Boeing 787 Dreamliner is awesome, well at least in Business Class.
-Waiting to board the plane in Chicago I felt like a kid in a candy store.
-I’ve waited quite awhile to ride the Dreamliner, so I felt it was only appropriate to fly it in Business Class.
+Last month, I flew the American 787 Dreamliner in Business Class from Chicago to Dallas.
+Granted, it wasn’t a long haul flight which the Dreamliner was built for, but I felt I was able to come to one conclusion; the Boeing 787 Dreamliner is an amazing aircraft.

 I’ve been sitting on a pile of American Airline AAdvantage miles, so I decided to splurge and book a one-way business class ticket from MSP – DFW for 25k AAdvantage miles.
 This is more miles than I’d typically spend since we flew to Europe earlier this year in Business Class on the 767-300 for only 50k miles one-way.
 Using the Citi Platinum Select loophole, Mrs. TT and I have been able to rack up quite a few AAdvantage miles this year, so throwing down 25k (22.5k after 10% rebate) on a one-way flight didn’t seem so bad.